Light Director™ Guided Assembly System

 Space in front of the board may be used to label this unit either by connector, cable, or customer.

-In this photo, the board above is mounted to the CableEye system and ready to use.
+In this photo, an assembled CB37A is mounted to the CableEye tester and is ready to use.
 The connector to be assembled is on the bench along with the pre-pinned wires ready to be inserted.
 In this case, each wire is numbered to correspond with a printed insertion list.